-The popularity of revocable trusts and pour-over wills as "package deals" creates interesting strategic choices when challenging their validity; all of which revolve around legitimately exploiting the procedural and substantive differences between probate actions (think will contest) and tort actions (think trust contest).
+The popularity of revocable trusts and pour-over wills as “package deals” creates interesting strategic choices when challenging their validity; all of which revolve around legitimately exploiting the procedural and substantive differences between probate actions (think will contest) and tort actions (think trust contest).
 As I recently wrote here, although the public policy merits of this kind of forum shopping potential remain very much in dispute among academics, it’s a fact of life working probate litigators can’t ignore.
-This case is another example of that dynamic.
+The Pasquale case is another example of that dynamic.

 In this case the defendants tried to turn the probate vs. tort action forum-shopping tactic on its head with the following elegant argument:

 - If the decedent executed a pour-over will and revocable trust (she did), and